Cachaca (musical genre)

-Cachaca or kchaka (/es/) is a musical genre that originated in Paraguay in the late 1970s and early 1980s.
+Cachaca or kchaka, or kachaka (/es/) is a musical genre that originated in Paraguay in the late 1970s and early 1980s.
 It is descended from Colombian cumbia, Mexican cumbia, grupera music, and Tecnocumbia.

 Etymology

 Although it is a genre derived from cumbia, it receives the Cachaco (Colombia)|Colombian term of cachaca, as a version of the song Por el amor de Claudia by the Colombian composer Guillermo Buitrago became popular in the 1970s when it was recorded by La Sonora Dinamita.
 The chorus of the song went: